moorepants/eme150a/content/pages/syllabus.rst

 The lecture/discussion meets on Mondays and Wednesdays from 9:00-9:50 AM and Fridays 9:00-10:50 AM in 1132 Bainer.

+**If you have any conflicts with the schedule, especially for the midterm or exam, you must tell me in the first week of class (emergencies will be the only exception.**

 Office Hours
 ============